 Every pupil in the school has their progress reviewed regularly and this information will be shared with both parents and pupils.
 We provide termly progress reports and an annual report to parents on each child's progress at the end of the school year.
+We also have 2 face to face parents evenings where teachers can feedback progress to parents.

 Where a pupil is receiving SEND support, we do our best to provide feedback to parents more regularly at IEP review meetings (termly).
 In addition to this, we sometimes use home-school books to give daily feedback on how a child has been at school that day.
 We also contact parents by phone or email where we have specific feedback or need to discuss specific achievements, concerns or observations.
-We have a parents meeting twice each year and a child with an EHCP is entitled to an additional Annual Review meeting where all parties involved with the child meet and discuss progress that has being made.
+If a child has an EHCP, we hold an additional 'Annual Review' meeting where all parties involved with the child meet and discuss progress that has being made.

-Annual reviews are usually led by the SENDCo alongside the teacher who has good knowledge and understanding of the pupil's needs and attainment.
+The SENDCo, alongside the teacher who has good knowledge and understanding of the pupil's needs and attainment, usually leads annual reviews.
 Reviews normally last between 30 minutes and 1 hour, although this can vary if there has been good progress, the child's needs have changed or the review involves a range of different professionals.
 We always aim to allow sufficient time to plan effectively.

 Annual reviews involve the pupil, the family and other professionals where this is appropriate.
-They are used to:
+At the review we:

-- discuss what is working well and not working well - find out if the SEND provision has been delivered as planned - review the pupil's progress towards their goals and longer term outcomes - discuss and agree clear outcomes for the future - discuss and agree the support needed - share advice and information on the things that parents can do at home to reinforce or contribute to their child's progress - identify the actions needed to meet the agreed outcomes, the responsibilities of the parent, the pupil, the school, the local authority and other professionals.
+- discuss what is working well and not working well - find out if the SEND provision has been delivered as planned - review the pupil's progress towards their goals and longer term outcomes - · discuss and agree clear outcomes for the future - discuss and agree the support needed - share advice and information on the things that parents can do at home to reinforce or contribute to their child's progress - identify the actions needed to meet the agreed outcomes, the responsibilities of the parent, the pupil, the school, the local authority and other professionals.